- How do you talk to someone who has cancer?

-During their illness, people with cancer may express anger and frustration to those around them.
+People with cancer sometimes take out their anger and frustration on those around them.
 This can upset family members and friends.
-It may help to remember that people often displace their feelings onto those close to them.
-They do this because the people closest to them are safe outlets.
-They know you will still be there for them, even if they behave badly or create tension.
+It may help to remember that people often vent their feelings onto those close to them.
+They do this because these people are safe outlets.
+They know you’ll still be there for them, even if they behave badly or create tension.

-Some people with cancer may act like children and become needy during illness.
+Sometimes a person with cancer seems to become childlike and passive, looking to others for direction.
 It can be very hard for an adult child to see a parent act this way.
-Try to understand that this is one way of acting out feelings of helplessness or weakness.
-These are normal feelings to have during a cancer illness.
+Try to understand that this is one way of acting out how helpless and weak they feel.
+These are normal feelings to have when a person has cancer.

-The cancer diagnosis and treatment phase is usually an anxious time for people.
-There’s fear about the many changes that come with cancer—money and job changes, body changes, and even changes in personal relationships.
-Because they have so much anxiety in their lives, some people with cancer may seem upset or frightened for no reason that you can see.
+The cancer diagnosis and treatment phase is usually an anxious and uncertain time.
+There’s fear about the many changes that come with cancer – money and job changes, body changes, and even changes in personal relationships.
+Because they have so much anxiety in their lives, the person with cancer may seem upset or frightened for no reason that you can see.
 Sometimes this anxiety may come across as harshness or meanness.
-You may find that you have fights when you only want to be supportive.
+You may find that you have fights when you only want to help.

 The “blame game”

 Sometimes people with cancer blame themselves for getting the disease because of something they did or did not do.
-As a friend or family member, you may also feel guilty and express this by changing the way you act toward the person with cancer.
-Other family members may have these same guilty feelings, too.
-You may even try to make up for what you see as your past failures.
+As a friend or family member, you may also feel guilty or you may blame them, too, and you may express this by changing the way you act toward the person with cancer.
+Other family members may have these same feelings.